SoundaryaKhanapur/Employee-Service/README.md

 # Employee Service - API's for employee management.
 You can create, edit, get and delete the employee's.
 Employee's are categorized into MANAGER, SOFTWARE_DEVELOPER, SITE_ADMIN and CONTRACTOR.
 Further, MANAGER is a must for SOFTWARE_DEVELOPER and SITE_ADMIN's cant have Manager.
 The whole project is integrated with Swagger UI for documentation and API testing.
+Also appropriate response code for API's are configured.

 ## How to Build and Run :